takipi-field/ErrorGeneratorSpringApp/README.md

-# Error Generator Sping Boot Applictions
+# Error Generator Sping Boot Appliction
 A series of code utilities that generate random Java errors.

 This code is a variation/offshoot of the OverOps Error Generator:  https://github.com/takipi-field/ErrorGenerator